Agoric/documentation/main/ertp/guide/amount-math.md

 - `AssetKind.NAT` ("nat"): Used with fungible assets.
 Values are natural numbers using the JavaScript [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) type to avoid overflow risks from using the usual JavaScript `Number` type.
 - `AssetKind.SET` ("set"): Used with non-fungible assets.
 Values are [copyArray](/guides/js-programming/far.md#passstyleof-api)s such as hardened arrays of strings.

-Note that many `AmountMath` methods have a `brand` argument, either required or optional.
-For the ones with an optional `brand` argument, you should use it if you need to do an "absolute" check on the brand in the `amount` argument(s).
-In this case, you want to use the `brand` you got from the issuer (or from Zoe) as the optional parameter to compare the `amount` `brand`(s) to.

 ## AmountMath Methods
 The following is a brief description and example of each `AmountMath` method.
 For more detail, click the method's name to go to its entry in the [ERTP API Reference](../api/).

+Note that many methods have a `brand` argument, either required or optional.
+Where optional, use the `brand` you got from an issuer (or from Zoe) to add verification that the `brand` of "amount" argument(s) corresponds with that `brand`.

 - **Information Getting Methods**
   - [AmountMath.getValue(brand, amount)](../api/amount-math.md#amountmath-getvalue-brand-amount)